Jacques Antoine Bidermann: Winterthur estate

-On April 4, 1837, Bidermann purchased from the du Pont heirs a 450-acre tract in northwestern Delaware, which Irénée had acquired between 1810 and 1818 and used for sheep grazing and fodder.
+On April 4, 1837, Bidermann purchased from the du Pont heirs a 450-acre tract in northwestern Delaware, which E. I. du Pont had acquired between 1810 and 1818 and used for sheep grazing and fodder.
 For the ensuing quarter century, Bidermann's occupation was one of a gentleman farmer.
 He constructed a three-story Greek Revival mansion of his own design, planted extensive gardens and orchards, bred livestock, and developed a model farm and dairy.
 He was active in the day-to-day management of the farm, often rising before dawn to oversee the morning chores.
 No later than 1842, he named his estate "Winterthur" after his childhood and ancestral home in Switzerland.

 Like his du Pont relatives, Bidermann was a staunch Whig and Union supporter.
 His wife's favorite riding horse was named Henry Clay, in honor of the Kentucky senator.

 Bidermann's health began to fail in the late 1850s, obliging him to rent out parts of the farm.
 After his wife Evelina died on March 19, 1863, he left Winterthur to reside with his son's family in France.
 Bidermann died in Paris on June 8, 1865.
 E. I. du Pont de Nemours and Company owed its early success in no small part to his leadership.

 The Winterthur estate passed to Bidermann's son, James Irénée Bidermann, who had attended the École Polytechnique, married a Frenchwoman in 1844, and chosen not to return to America.
 James sold the Winterthur Estate to Henry du Pont, who intended it as a domicile for his eldest son, Henry Algernon.
-Passed down through the family, the estate became the Winterthur Museum, Garden and Library in 1952 and "houses one of the nation’s outstanding collections of furniture and the decorative arts."
+Passed down through the family, the estate became the Winterthur Museum, Garden and Library in 1952 and "houses one of the nation's outstanding collections of furniture and the decorative arts."